 At the same time, it is important that you communicate to the students your expectations for the semester and the specific requirements for your course.
 This should be done in a written syllabus distributed at the first session; the required formats are provided.
-Syllabus guidelines and downloadable word documents of syllabus templates are available on the syllabus website: http://syllabus.kean.edu.
+The required syllabus templates and downloadable word documents of syllabus templates are available on the syllabus website: http://syllabus.kean.edu.